Terese Willis: Reception

 For her portrayal of Terese, Elmaloglou was nominated for Best Daytime Star at the Inside Soap Awards in 2016 and 2017 respectively.
 The 2017 nomination did not progress to the viewer-voted shortlist.
 Elmaloglou received a nomination in the same category in 2022.
+In 2025, Elmaloglou received a nomination in the "Soaps - Best Actor" category the Digital Spy Reader Awards.

 The character has received a mixed response from television critics.
 A TVTimes reporter reckoned that Elmaloglou's casting proved that there was still a shortage of actors in Australia.
 When Terese stated that she and Paul would make a good team, the reporter commented "You live and learn, love."
 Daniel Kilkelly from Digital Spy observed that Terese had received a lot of positive feedback and Elmaloglou was pleased that viewers were loving her character.
 A New Idea columnist thought Terese was "tough" and branded her a "feisty mum".
 A Sunday Mail reporter noticed "The fued [sic] between Terese and Paul shows no sign of abating as we move in to the New Year."
 A writer for The Sun newspaper's TV Magazine noticed that Terese was left "frustrated and helpless" during Imogen's eating disorder storyline.
 In February 2014, another writer for the publication stated that everyone wanted Terese to get her job back, explaining "Without her at the helm, Lassiter's is falling apart."

 After Lauren revealed that she and Brad had a daughter, Laura Morgan from All About Soap said she was "pretty sure possessive Terese won't be happy about her hubby spending time with his former flame."
 Morgan then speculated as to whether Terese would turn to Matt for comfort, saying it would be "a brilliant twist to the tale!"
 Morgan later questioned Terese's personality transplant, saying "The ballsy businesswoman has always been no-nonsense and forthright (and we love her for it), but since discovering Paige is Brad's daughter she's turned into a full-on soap bitch.
 Terese reckons Paige is 'dangerous' – but sorry, we can't agree with her."
 Morgan accused Terese of being jealous and did not think her actions were for Brad's benefit at all.
 In August 2015, Melinda Houston of The Sydney Morning Herald observed that Terese was "often a prickly character, hard to love (her recent affair with the bottle hasn't helped) and tonight Brad puts a few things to her that are hard to refute."